 Page 2 of 2

-The Tamron exhibits a negligible degree of barrel distortions at 70mm changing to slight
+The Tamron exhibits a negligible degree of barrel distortion at 70mm changing to slight

-pincushion distortions at 200mm and 300mm.
+pincushion distortion at 200mm and 300mm.
 This shouldn't be overly field relevant.

 The chart above has a real-world size of about 120x80cm.